Profile image for Robyn Malcolm

 In 2023 she starred in acclaimed TV series After the Party, as Penny, a teacher who is faced with the unexpected return of her ex-husband (played by British actor Peter Mullan) to Wellington.
 Penny wrestles with the deep suspicion he may have sexually abused a young man years earlier.
 Malcolm created the series with writer Dianne Taylor.
 Spinoff writer Duncan Greive praised Malcolm's character as "an absolute marvel, a middle-aged woman the likes of which I've never seen on screen before, boiling, relentless and dangerous to know".
 Her performance won her a Best Actress nomination at the 2024 NZ Television Awards.

-It was a busy time for Malcolm, she also appeared in David White's high rating Kiwi true crime TV drama series Far North as Heather, an Ahipara local who along with her fisherman husband notices suspicious activities on Ninety Mile Beach.
+It was a busy time for Malcolm, she also appeared in David White's hit true crime drama series Far North as Heather, who along with her husband notices suspicious activities while helping launch a boat on Ninety Mile Beach.
 White praised his lead actors in a 2023 Spinoff interview.
 "Heather and Ed are so beautiful and down to earth and lovely and caring.
-Tem and Robyn have done a great job portraying them".
+Tem (Morrison) and Robyn have done a great job portraying them".

-The same year Malcolm played a supporting role in Wellington filmmaker Loren Taylor's debut comedy feature The Moon Is Upside Down.
+The same year Malcolm played the insensitive sister to Jermaine Clement's character in Loren Taylor's debut feature The Moon Is Upside Down.

 Malcolm has also had smaller roles in Kiwi-shot features Perfect Strangers, Absent Without Leave, The Last Tattoo, and Lord of the Rings: The Two Towers